Customer Frustration is one Consequence of Poor Usability

 I’ve always believed that empathy is not a tangible value within the borders of the Giant of Africa.
 We do well with sympathy – but sympathy is too late.

-A long time ago, I also concluded that empathy is the bedrock of usability.
+I also believe that empathy is the bedrock of usability.

 Almost every Nigerian netizen has had a painful experience using applications built by government agencies and the civil service.
 These applications are usually bland and practically unhelpful to users.

-The early days had bare HTML and CSS websites.
+In the early days we had bare HTML and CSS websites.
 Then came the long reign of Bootstrap.
-Things have gotten a lot better after the prominence of front-end engineers and product managers.
+Things have gotten a lot better since the prominence of front-end engineers and product managers.
 The chances of applying best practices improved, and customer advocacy became a thing – officially.

-I recently spent a lot of productive hours looking for a receipt I downloaded from an app without success.
-Based on my experience on this app, it looked like the person who made the app never imagined this.
-They never envisioned that customers will need the downloaded receipts.
+I recently spent hours looking for a receipt I downloaded from an app without success.
+Based on my experience with this app, it looked like the person who made the app never imagined this.
+They never envisioned that customers would need the downloaded receipts.

 The app focused on displaying a visual that the receipt had been downloaded.
 It left out displaying the location of the downloaded file.